Lickability/swift-best-practices/InterfaceBuilder.md

 * Use `IBDesignable` and `IBInspectable` for common design properties
     * e.g. specifying a view’s corner radius or giving it a border
 * When setting colors in Interface Builder, use the ones defined in asset catalogs to ensure that use of common colors are updated from a single source
-* Whenever possible, design and layout views in Interface Builder, and load them from their corresponding nibs from code.
+* Whenever possible, design and layout views in Interface Builder, and load them from their corresponding nibs from code
-    * For `UITableViewCell` and `UICollectionViewCells`, register the cell with the `UITableView` or `UICollectionView` using the nib name.
-For other views, refer to Lickability/code-snippets#45.
-(Replace with actual example once implemented).
+    * For `UITableViewCell` and `UICollectionViewCells`, register the cell with the `UITableView` or `UICollectionView` using the nib name
+    * For other views, refer to [#45](https://github.com/Lickability/code-snippets/issues/45)
 ### Evaluation
 * We are currently evaluating how we use Interface Builder and Storyboards as a whole
     * Refer to the [pro and con list](https://github.com/Lickability/swift-style-guide/issues/14)